danfuzz/samizdat/doc/language-guide/03-functions.md

 evaluate to a value (not void).

-In contexts where it is not the case that the yield expression necessarily evaluate to a value, then the base yield operator can be followed by a question mark (`?`).
+In contexts where it is not the case that the yield expression necessarily evaluates to a value, then the base yield operator can be followed by a question mark (`?`).
 This indicates that the expression is allowed to evaluate to void, and if it does, for the closure itself to yield void.